 - both parents can register together

-- One parent completes a statutory declaration of parentage form and the other takes the signed form to register the birth.
+- one parent can complete a statutory declaration of parentage form and the other can take the signed form to register the birth.

 If you need to hold the funeral sooner

 The death of your baby usually needs to be registered before the funeral can take place.
 However, if you need to hold the funeral sooner for religious reasons, most registrars will help you by registering the death out of normal office hours.
 Ask the hospital staff for information about arranging urgent registration.